kulttuuri/huggingface-nlp-task-examples/README.md

 # huggingface-nlp-task-examples
 Example inference of all NLP tasks in HuggingFace.
+These examples contain some additional code to make them only work in SAMK AI Server and have been primarily created only for that purpose.